marieblakely/the-travel-journal/README.md

 ### Description:

-##### Through The Travel Journal you are able to create a post to document the locations you visit and what you enjoyedd about your time there.
+##### Through The Travel Journal you are able to create a post to document the locations you visit and what you enjoyed about your time there.
 You can upload a photo as well.
 Users are able to comment on your post to share their experiences of that location.
-You can add as many locations as you like.
+You can add as many locations as you like and comment on other users posts as well.

 ### Planning Materials: